 To this end, some blockchain smartphones will let you securely hold passwords on your phone’s built-in hardware wallet.
 For now it’s still mostly for cryptocurrency private keys.
 The benefits of this include:

-- Direct dapp interface.
-Decentralized applications (dapps) are blockchain apps.
+- Direct dapp interface: Decentralised applications (dapps) are blockchain apps.
 They often involve cryptocurrency, so having more security can be useful.
 With blockchain smartphones you can directly pay into dapps from your phone’s cold wallet for added security and portability in dapp use.

 They offer better dapp access